Two enriched poset polytopes: Abstract

 \section{Abstract}

 { Stanley introduced and studied two lattice polytopes, the order polytope and chain polytope, associated to a finite poset.
 Recently Ohsugi and Tsuchiya introduce an enriched version of them, called the enriched order polytope and enriched chain polytope.
 In this paper, we give a piecewise-linear bijection between these enriched poset polytopes, which is an enriched analogue of Stanley's transfer map and bijectively proves that they have the same Ehrhart polynomials.
-Also we construct explicitly unimodular triangulations of two enriched poset polytopes.
+Also we construct explicitly unimodular triangulations of two enriched poset polytopes, which are the order complexes of graded posets.

 Mathematics Subject Classification (MSC2010): 52B12 (primary), 05E45, 06A07, 52B20 (secondary)

 Keywords: enriched order polytope, enriched chain polytope, enriched transfer map, unimodular triangulation }